15 Jan Coping

 I would love to be in the service of people, and what I have enjoyed about my courses so far is how I get to engage and learn from others in a non-judgmental manner.
 And I am looking forward to meeting more people, setting up interviews, and investigating leads.
 But that ability to cope, that has to be a priority this time around in my life.
 Too often I have sunk into the pits of my despair, and found solace in a bottle or pint of beer.
 Therapy has been helpful, and the work I have been participating in with the Canadian Mental Health Association (CMHA) has also been a boon.
 Whenever I learn new techniques and mindset shifts, I always wonder why I never knew these sooner, but alas, we can’t always be sure, nor in control of such things.

-Sharing is important to be able to do in how we cope, but also being able to listen to those that are sharing is important too.
+Sharing and being vulnerable is an important aspect in coping with turmoil, but also being able to listen to those that are sharing is important too.
 Having an empathetic ear, paying attention, being non-judgmental, and even being silent when listening are all keys to success.
 Acknowledging that I am not a good listener (despite what I have been told or what I thought) has helped a bit since I figured I didn’t need to do anything more to be an active listener.